The Atheist Bible, CC-BY Fabian M. Suchanek

 Awards in computer science won by the author.
 All well and good, but no replacement for a qualification in philosophy, biology, anthropology, history, or religious studies.

 The CC-BY license further limits the liability of the author.
 Most notably, the author offers this book “as-is” and “as-available”, and makes no representations or warranties of any kind, whether express, implied, statutory, or other.
-This includes, without limitation, warranties of title, merchantability, fitness for a particular purpose, non-infringement, absence of latent or other defects, accuracy, or the presence or absence of errors, whether or not known or discoverable.
-The author is not liable for any direct, special, indirect, incidental, consequential, punitive, exemplary, or other losses, costs, expenses, or damages arising out of the use of this book.17 (Note, in particular, that the author is a computer scientist, with no formal education in philosophy, theology, history of religion, or anthropology(Preface).)
+This includes, without limitation, warranties of title, merchantability, fitness for a particular purpose, noninfringement, absence of latent or other defects, accuracy, or the presence or absence of errors, whether or not known or discoverable.
+The author is not liable for any direct, special, indirect, incidental, consequential, punitive, exemplary, or other losses, costs, expenses, or damages arising out of the use of this book.17 Note, in particular, that The author is a computer scientist with no formal training in philosophy, theology, religious history, or anthropology(Preface), and therefore cannot guarantee the accuracy of the book’s contents.

 All quotes attributed to the “Candid Atheist” are by the author.